 Members apply professional knowledge and experience to promote student learning.
 They use appropriate pedagogy, assessment and evaluation, resources and technology in planning for and responding to the needs of individual students and learning communities.
-Members refine their professional practice through ongoing inquiry, dialogue and reflection.
+Members refine their professional practice through ongoing inquiry, dialogue and reflection creation of collaborative, safe and supportive learning communities.
+They recognize their shared responsibilities and their leadership roles in order to facilitate student success.
+Members maintain and uphold the principles of the ethical standards in these learning communities.